microsoft/bedrock/docs/firstWorkload/README.md

 "terraform apply" is subsequently run.
 ```

-Finally, since we are happy with these changes, we apply the Terraform template: Please confirm with "yes" for a prompt to perform the actions.
+Finally, since we are happy with these changes, we apply the Terraform template.
+Please confirm with "yes" for a prompt to perform the actions.

 ```
 $ terraform apply -var-file=spk.tfvars